luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 {: .info}
 An alternative version of the verification function multiplies by the cofactor $h$ in the exponent: $g^{h\cdot s} \equals R^h \cdot \pk^{h\cdot H(R, \pk, m)}$.
-The subtleties of this are discussed by Henry de Valence[^devalance].
+The subtleties of this are discussed by Henry de Valence[^devalence].

 ### Ed25519